nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 9" "Fixes Applied and Next Steps" >}}

 As shown in *Code Snippet 9*, Claude Code applied all the identified fixes, documented them, and provided a summary of the changes.
-It suggested next steps, including running tests to verify the fixes.
-I chose to have Claude Code run the test now:
+It suggested the next steps, including running tests to verify the fixes.
+I chose to have Claude Code run the test to confirm it works:

 ```
 ● Bash(cd "W:\OneDrive\repos\niels\event-contact-management-2\mcp-servers\import-mcp" && uv run python